How to Pack a Carry-on for 2 Weeks

 - Black knit pants

 - Hiking pants (that convert to capris)—I love these Prana Halle Roll-up Pants.
 They have a number of different styles, but they all are pants that roll up to capris.
-They fit well and I live that they meet both needs.
+They fit well, and I believe that they meet both needs.
 You can hike in these and go out as well.
 I also like these roll-up pants by Kuhl.

 - Capri pants (that convert to shorts)—These Kuhl shorts or these are my go-to’s.